-The rumbling sound of Nancy’s pickup truck heard a mile away.
+The rumbling sound of Nancy’s pickup truck could be heard a mile away.
 As it was heading down the road, she honked the horn waving to people carrying signs, protesting in front of a factory for shorter work hours and better pay.
 She beeped again to show support for the demonstrators.

 For Nancy, she never expected to work as a delivery girl.
 She had plans, high hopes, and big dreams.
-They voted her “Most Likely to Succeed” by her classmates.
+She was voted “Most Likely to Succeed” by her classmates.
 She had promised herself a long time ago that as soon as she graduated and landed a job, she would have her own apartment and drive a red convertible.
 But it didn’t happen.
 She could have settled for a minivan, but that didn’t happen either.
 Instead, she drove a parcel delivery van.
 Things had not gone well for her at all.

 Most Likely to Succeed, huh!
 What a crock!

-Nancy had to admit that the biggest mistake she ever made in her life was falling for a pretty boy who loved to chase women and continued to do so even after they wed.
+Nancy had to admit that the biggest mistake she ever made in her life was falling for a bad boy who loved to chase women and continued to do so even after they wed.
 He had a roving eye, and he loved to flirt.
 She should have seen it coming.

 As she was driving down a long winding road, she looked at her son asleep in the back seat.
-Minutes later he woke up and cried.
+Minutes later, he woke up and cried.
 Nancy pulled over to the side of the road, retrieved a fresh bottle from a small ice chest, stuck the nipple in the baby’s mouth, and then she continued driving again.
 Her mind drifted back and forth over her life as she wondered how she ended up there.

 Nancy soon found out she made a big mistake.
-Julius wasn’t the man she thought he was.
-She thought he was wealthy and had his own place in New York.
-Nancy should have noticed something strange when he took her there.
-The apartment had a feminine touch, something she never expected, but she was so in love she brushed it off.
+She thought Julius was wealthy and had his own place in New York.
+Nancy should have noticed something was strange when he took her there.
+The apartment had a feminine touch, something she never expected, but she was so in love she brushed it off and never questioned him.
 It turned out Julius was only house-sitting for a friend who was a Peace Corps volunteer in southern Thailand.
-She had gone almost a year, and Julius had been staying there since.
+She had been gone almost a year, and Julius had been staying there while she was away.
 He had no job and had no interest in working, and his parents supported him.
-Nancy fell for his charismatic ways, and he fooled her for so long, blind to his lies because she was in love with him
+Nancy fell for his charismatic ways, and he fooled her for so long, blind to his lies and overlooked the signs that Julius was wrong for her because she fell head over heels in love with him

 With no other place to go, they didn’t have a choice but to live with Julius’s parents in Milwaukee, Wisconsin.